DO THE FOLLOWING ON YOUR BLOG

 In class we will be reading "The Raven" by Edgar Allen Poe.
 When reading "Spleen" by Baudelaire note the similarities and differences between the American approach to Dark Romanticism as compared to Baudelaire's European approach.
 Need a little help?
 Check out some reading here and/or here.

-READ: "The Fall of the House of Usher"
+many interpretations of “The Fall of the House of Usher”.
+One interpretation

 Anytime you want me to check your progress comment below